albararamli/ic/README.md

-Here's an enhanced and professional version of your repository description:

----

 # Initial Contact (IC) Detection from Accelerometer Signals

 Welcome to our repository, where we present our code designed to detect Initial Contact (IC) events from raw accelerometer data.
 This algorithm not only identifies each step's IC events, represented as red dots in our visualizations, but it also accurately marks the beginning and end of each step (duration), depicted with gray borders.
 Further, it estimates the total count of steps taken.